nelsonroque/fastapi-mongodb-jinja-cookiecutter/README.md

 ## Contributors

-- Nelson Roque, PhD | nelsonroquejr@gmail.com
+Nelson Roque, PhD: `nelsonroquejr@gmail.com`

 ## License

-This project is licensed under the [License Name] - see the LICENSE file for details.
+This project is licensed under the MIT Licene - see the `LICENSE` file for details.

 ## Deployment Options